palerdot/builder.io-next-tailwind-guide/README.md

 To enable preview URL

-- Go to [Models](https://builder.io/models) section and choose page model.
+- Go to the [Models](https://builder.io/models) section and choose the page model.
 - Set the preview URL to `http://localhost:3000`.
-Make sure to configure your port correctly if your nextjs app is using a differnt port.
+Make sure to configure your port correctly if your nextjs app is using a different port.

 ### Creating Builder Pages